Rustle 2.0/ Rustle Phase II

 Sounds of communication by non human subjects in these ecosystems, as well as sounds from other

-human interference (violence from chainsaws, falling trees air traffic etc).
+human interference (chainsaws, falling trees, air traffic etc).

 custom electronic midi controlled ‘deaf/light’interface creating visual rhythmic patterns in